Jordanian King Warns Of Gaza Conflict Expansion During Ramadan

-(MENAFN- IANS) Amman, Feb 26 (IANS) King Abdullah II of Jordan has warned that a continued war in Gaza during the holy month of Ramadan could risk expanding the conflict.
+AMMAN, Feb 27 (NNN-PETRA) – King Abdullah II of Jordan, on Sunday warned that, a continued war in Gaza during the holy month of Ramadan could risk expanding the conflict.

-King Abdullah made the remarks on Sunday at a meeting in Amman with Palestinian President Mahmoud Abbas, during which he called for maximum efforts to reach an immediate and permanent ceasefire in Gaza, and to protect innocent civilians, Xinhua news agency reported, citing a statement by the Royal Hashemite Court.
+King Abdullah made the remarks at a meeting in Amman, with Palestinian President, Mahmoud Abbas, during which, he called for maximum efforts to reach an immediate and permanent ceasefire in Gaza, and to protect innocent civilians, according to a statement by the Royal Hashemite Court.

-Abbas, for his part, voiced appreciation for Jordan's steadfast position on the Hamas-Israel conflict, stressing the need to continue close coordination and consultation between the two sides to serve the Palestinian cause and protect holy sites in the city.
+Abbas, for his part, voiced appreciation for Jordan's steadfast position on the Hamas-Israel conflict, stressing the need to continue close coordination and consultation between the two sides, to serve the Palestinian cause and protect holy sites in the city.– NNN-PETRA

 Legal Disclaimer: